Team-1280-Training/Final-Project/README.md

 - The grid mine placement is randomly generated
 - In the codebase, all *code* is written by you: AI, tutorials, existing codebases, and other people cannot provide any of the code, though they may provide information.
     - Do not use any programming materials that are directly related to Minesweeper, such as Minesweeper codebases or "How to code Minesweeper" tutorials

+### Optional Features
+- Auto-clear ("*chording*"): If the player 'reveals' an already revealed cell, with a number exactly equal to how many neighbouring flags it has, then that action reveals all hidden neighbours.
+See basic solving rule number 2.
+(Note that chording could still dig a mine if a flag is misplaced.) \
+This speeds up playing a lot.
+The linked reference implementation does not have this feature, but most other implementations do.
+- When the player loses, reveal all mine cells (while keeping the rest of the grid the same)
+- Make the first dig always safe; if there is a mine, then move it somewhere else
+- Validate user input (cell coordinates, actions), asking the user to try again if input is invalid
+- Have multiple difficulty options (larger sizes with different mine percentages); needs new display format for 2 digit coordinates

 ## Sample Input/Output
 A good grid display (that you may mimic) is this: